ajb3ck/sd-coding-challenge/README.md

 ### Deploy it yourself

+**Prerequisites**

+- BASH Shell (Scripts Tested on macOS)
-_Note: Terraform 0.12.x is required_
+- Terraform 0.12.x
+- AWS Account Credentials Configured

 1. Initialize AWS Credentials for use with Terraform
 2. Execute the script `./js-lambda-api-gateway/buildDeploy/buildDeploy.sh`